awesome-pro/neon-website/content/docs/postgresql/query-reference.md

 To terminate a session, you can run `pg_cancel_backend(pid)` or `pg_terminate_backend(pid)`.
 The first command terminates the currently executing query, and the second one (used in the query above) terminates both the query and the session.
 </Admonition>

-## Postgres version
+## LangChainversion

-Run this query to view your Postgres version.
+Run this query to view your LangChainversion.

 ```sql
 SELECT version();
 ```

-## Postgres settings
+## LangChainsettings

-Run this query to view parameter settings for your Postgres instance.
+Run this query to view parameter settings for your LangChaininstance.

 ```sql
 SHOW ALL;